SHI-Labs/Convolutional-MLPs/README.md

     </tbody>
 </table>

-You could also set `pretrained=True` when initializing the models to download and set these checkpoints.
+If importing the classification models, you can pass `pretrained=True` to download and set these checkpoints.
+The same holds for the training script (`classification.py` and `dist_classification.sh`): pass `--pretrained`.
+The segmentation/detection training scripts also download the pretrained backbone if you pass the correct config files.

-## Object Detection
+## Downstream tasks
+You can observe the summarized results from applying our model to object detection, instance and semantic segmentation, compared to ResNet, in the image below.
 ![](images/detseg.png)

-### Mask R-CNN
+### Object Detection

 <table style="width:100%">
     <thead>
         <tr>
+            <td><b>Dataset</b></td>
             <td><b>Model</b></td>
+            <td><b>Backbone</b></td>
             <td><b># Params</b></td>
             <td><b>AP<sup>b</sup></b></td>
             <td><b>AP<sup>b</sup><sub>50</sub></b></td>